mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 Simultaneous spikes across macro search interest and on-site landing pages without any chronological delay typically suggest seasonal macro-market forces (e.g., Black Friday anomalies or structural industry-wide shifts) rather than standalone channel optimization success.

 ### 2. Causation
-Causation is isolated through on-site data ratios.
-If macro market demand (Share of Search) stays entirely flat, but your on-site `homepage_organic_revenue_share %` scales, you have proven definitive structural causation: market demand didn't shift, but your internal traffic quality or conversion design mechanics successfully improved, allowing the "little brother" to convert more efficiently.
+Causation is isolated through on-site conversion rate.
+If market demand (Share of Search) stays entirely flat, but your on-site `homepage_organic_revenue_share %` scales, you have proven definitive causation as market demand didn't shift, but your internal traffic quality or conversion design mechanics successfully improved, allowing the "little brother" to convert more efficiently.

 ## IDENTIFYING KEY PAGES AND BUILDING THE LOGIC IN THE CODE